College planning and career information for 11th & 12th-grade students.

 school counselor, the college you plan to attend, ScholarshipQuest at EducationQuest.org , and other free internet-based scholarship searches. • Complete an Activities Resume at EducationQuest.org so you will have a list of your activities, honors, and awards handy when completing applications. • Create a list of scholarships you’re eligible to apply for.
 Tackle the most difficult applications first.
 Pay attention to deadlines; if you miss one, your application will not be considered. • Request letters of recommendation from adults who know you well.
 Give them plenty of notice, a deadline, information about the scholarship, and a copy of your Activities Resume .

-If you receive offers for scholarship services, research them carefully if a fee is involved.
+If you receive offers for scholarship services that involve a fee, research them carefully.
 How do you know if the offer is questionable?
 Watch for this type of language: • “You’ve been selected.” • “The scholarship is guaranteed or your money back.” • “May I have your credit card number?”
 SCHOLARSHIP SERVICES WARNING!

 Ask your school counselor or EducationQuest about free resources that are available.